lammps/lammps/doc/src/Errors_warnings.rst

    in unexpected behavior.

 *Fix bond/swap will ignore defined angles*
-   See the doc page for fix bond/swap for more info on this restriction.
+   See the page for fix bond/swap for more info on this restriction.

 *Fix deposit near setting < possible overlap separation %g*